-Because the industrial and agricultural sites that were to be visited during 2002 had already been visited several times before during the measure retention study, a list with contact names and telephone numbers was available.
-The scheduler used this list to contact the sites for the 2002 data collection effort.
+Because the commercial sites that were to be visited during 2003 had already been visited several times before during the measure retention study, a list with contact names and telephone numbers was available.
+The scheduler used this list to contact the sites for the 2003 data collection effort.